 As that was violated in late November, the Evolutionary Trend View for the greenback was a continued down trend even though it had already tested lower support and temporarily rebounded into early February.
 However, the subsequent yield escalation created more of a 'risk off' psychology had restored the bid to the greenback.
-Whether that was merely a 'haven' bid or a reflection of a better US economy driving anticipation of premium US interest rates is moot.
+Whether that was merely a 'haven' bid or a reflection of a better US economy with anticipation of higher US interest rates is moot.